 WHAT IS A GUARDIANSHIP?

-A child’s parents are the child’s natural guardians and in general may act for the child.
+Guardianship of a minor-A child's parents are the child's natural guardians and in general may act for the child.
 In circumstances where the parents die or become incapacitated or if a child receives an inheritance or proceeds of a lawsuit or insurance policy exceeding $15,000, the court must appoint a guardian.
-Both parents or a surviving parent may make and file with the clerk of the court a written declaration naming a guardian of the child’s person or property to serve if both parents die or become incapacitated.
+Both parents or a surviving parent may make and file with the clerk of the court a written declaration naming a guardian of the child's person or property to serve if both parents die or become incapacitated.
 A guardian may also be designated in a will.

 WHAT IS PRE-NEED GUARDIAN DESIGNATION?